 While you’re visiting the many historic attractions, you’ll find plenty of places to enjoy coffees, lunches and afternoon teas.
 Head to one of our Scottish castles and dine on the grounds which were once the residence of Scottish royals.
 Or, stop for coffee and cake after a tour of one of the fascinating museums in Inverness and Loch Ness.
 Looking for a Scottish afternoon tea indulgence?
 Why not pop into one of our luxury Scottish hotels for a real experience.

 It’s hard to not get up caught up in the exciting buzz and bustle of a city.
-There are several cafés in Inverness and coffee shops where you can refuel during your day of shopping or sightseeing.
+There are plenty of cafés and coffee shops in Inverness where you can refuel during your day of shopping or sightseeing.
 From stylish artisan deli cafés to cosy coffee shops with homemade specials, the choice is endless.
 Inverness is the perfect hub for a holiday to Scotland if you want to be able to explore different areas.
 Spend the day Nessie hunting, walk the sandy beaches of Nairn and explore some of our Historic Scottish sites.
-Then, head to back to one of the many coffee shops in Inverness then savour a tasty Scottish meal by the River Ness.
+Then, head back to one of the many coffee shops in Inverness before savouring a tasty Scottish meal by the River Ness.
 In Scotland, you will often hear us calling dinner “tea”.
 So if someone asks you what you’d like to have for tea, we are asking what you might like to eat!